 Women of ColorWomen of Color (WOC) is an organization composed of students who are interested in creating, developing, and strengthening relationships among women.
 Members are responsible for supporting, unifying, and educating other members of the group, relatives, friends, and other women through exemplary behavior and substantial programming service on the Clinton campus and in the community.

-This is a not-for-profit organization.
-This organization does not discriminate on the basis of race, color, religion, sex, age, sexual orientation, marital status, national origin, disability, or military status.
+This organization is not-for-profit.
+It does not discriminate on the basis of race, color, religion, sex, age, sexual orientation, marital status, national origin, disability, or military status.
 This policy does include, but does not limit to recruiting, membership, organization activities, or opportunities to hold office.
 WOC does not engage in hazing, or commit any act that causes or is likely to cause bodily danger, physical harm, or personal degradation or humiliation resulting in physical or mental harm to any fellow student or person attending the University.
 WOC complies with all University and Clinton campus policies and regulations, and local, state and federal laws.

 - Be a full-time student at Ashford University's Clinton campus

 - Attending courses totaling no less than 12 and no more than 18 credit hours (exceptions may be approved by Director of Student Activities)

 - Maintain a minimum GPA of 2.75 throughout term.

 To join, please fill out an application for membership.
 Anyone is welcome to apply.
 All events are open to non-members, as well as to members.
 For more information, please contact the Women of Color advisor, Franklin Barnes, at email@example.com.

 President: Alicia Nolen

 Vice President: Masha Johnson